zihung20/tp/docs/DeveloperGuide.md

 1. The branch staff request to view a personnel’s entry.
 2. The branch staff enters the details of the personnel.
-3. The system shows the personnel’s entry highlight the added personnel’s entry.
+3. The system shows the personnel’s entry.

     Use case ends.